 Questions and Answers have proven to a very effective vehicle for learning this material.
 More details will be covered in the second class meeting.

 To be fair to people who sumbit on time and to minimize disruption to our grading workflow, we need to deduct points at our discretion for late submissions, but it is always better to submit than to not submit.
+If you need extra time due to particular extenuating circumstances, just ask.

 Copyright.
 All rights reserved.
 None of this material may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording or otherwise without prior written permission.
 Permission is granted to instructors who adopt the textbooks to use this material in conjunction with their course.